ubco-cmps/data530_course/about/syllabus_bits/course_schedule.md

 	- list some trade-offs of using cloud services versus building using in-house tools such as R and Python
 	- explain the role of Google Analytics and Google AdWords.
 Compare and contrast what these two services provide.

-7. Debugging, Libraries, Documentation, and Help
+7. Debugging, Libraries, and Documentation
 	- define: debugging
 	- list and explain the 4 key steps of debugging.
 	- list and identify three types of program errors: syntax errors, logic errors, and exceptions.